CHTC/chtc-website-source/hpc-software.md

 on our systems.
 On the HPC Cluster, CHTC staff manage installations of the following types of programs:

-* Compilation tools and common dependencies (e.g. MPI, NetCDF, different GCC versions)
+* Compilation tools and common dependencies (e.g. MPI, different GCC versions)
 * Software that requires a shared license (e.g. COMSOL, ABAQUS)

-Information on how to access CHTC-managed installations is in the next section.
+Information on how to access CHTC-managed installations is in the next section of this guide.
 If you need to use a program not in that group, the instructions for creating your own installation follow.

 If you have questions or concerns about installing your own software or